ZackClarkKington/lite/README.md

 2. sub - *sub,int,int,...,int* (All integers following the first parameter will be subtracted from the first parameter)
 3. mul - *mul,int,int,...,int* (Just like the add command, as many integer parameters as you wish can be multiplied together)
 4. div - *div,int,int,...,int* (Like the sub command, all integers following the first parameter will divide the first parameter)
+5. run - *run,filepath* (runs a lite script at the provided filepath)

 Commands can be **nested** within one another using brackets, for example: